 The traditional form is walkable and pedestrian-friendly and tends to attract and serve residents from the surrounding neighborhood.
-Traditional areas usually have a network of human-scaled streets lined with smaller, niche businesses that have established architectural characteristics and design, creating a "sense of place." and their Roofs of new development should mimic the style and material of pitched roofs in the surrounding neighborhood.
+Traditional areas usually have a network of human-scaled streets lined with smaller, niche businesses that have established architectural characteristics and design, creating a "sense of place."
+Roofs of new development should mimic the style and material of pitched roofs in the surrounding neighborhood.

-redevelopment\Revitalization of traditional areas requires careful consideration of both land uses and building design to ensure compatibility with the surrounding community - new development should complement existing buildings and neighborhood character.
-(Amended 6-20-19; BCPA-2017-01A)
+Revitalization of traditional areas requires careful consideration of both land use and building design to ensure compatibility with the surrounding community - new development should complement existing buildings and neighborhood character.

+(Amended 9-3-19; BCPA-2017-01A)